 The Foundation maintains its cash balances in a financial institution.
 The balances at the financial institution are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
-At December 31, 2021 and 2020, there was an uninsured cash balances of \$5,374,670 and \$4,091,922, respectively.
+At December 31, 2022 and 2021, there was uninsured cash balances of \$5,528,889 and \$5,374,670, respectively.
 The Foundation believes that the risk of loss with respect to financial institutions has been reduced by choosing strong institutions with which to do business.